CrainDavis/LearnJapanese/README.md

 # LearnJapanese
-use this app to learn how to read Japanese Hiragana and Katakana
+use this quiz app to learn how to read Japanese Hiragana and Katakana